splinesreticulating/WellSaid/README.md

 ### Customization
 - `PARTNER_PHONE`: Your partner's phone number in the Messages app
 - `HISTORY_LOOKBACK_HOURS`: How many hours of prior conversation history to search for extra context
-- `CUSTOM_CONTEXT`: Custom context to guide the AI's personality and behavior (Example: "Act as my therapist suggesting replies to my partner" or "You are a helpful assistant")
+- `CUSTOM_CONTEXT`: To guide the AI's personality and behavior (Example: "Act as my therapist suggesting replies to my partner" or "You are a helpful assistant")

 ### Open AI
 - `OPENAI_API_KEY`: Your OpenAI API key